 - Lynn Headwaters Regional Park – the trails and parking are open to the public once again.

 - Mundy Park in Coquitlam – the trails at the park remain open.

 - Porteau Cove Provincial Park – both the campground and entire park up towards Squamish were closed for a number of weeks.
 The park was also one of the last provincial parks to reopen, but did so finally at the beginning of June.

 - Queen Elizabeth Park in Vancouver – the park is beautiful this time of year.
-Parking in the area is restricted, and the pitch and putt golf is closed, but the park itself is still open.
-Tennis court facilities have also reopened.

 - Pacific Spirit Regional Park – the walking trails on the UBC Endowment Lands are still a great place to experience nature and get exercise.